mmodzelewski/toggl-cli/README.md

 ```

 ## Current limitations
-- When starting a time entry it is not possible to specify project or tags.
+- When starting a time entry it is not possible to specify tags.
 - All operations are in a context of default user's workspace.
 There is no option to change that at the moment.